odoo/documentation/content/developer/reference/frontend/services.rst

   :alt: Example of notification
   :align: center

-A notification that closes after a second
+A notification that closes after a second:

 .. code-block:: javascript

   const notificationService = useService("notification");
-  const close = notificationService.add("I'll will be quickly closed");
+  const close = notificationService.add("I will be quickly closed");
   setTimeout(close, 1000);